gjenset/quanthistbook/README.md

 # quanthistbook
-Code and data used for research experiments in Jenset &amp; McGillivray (2018) ``Quantitative Historical Linguistics: A Corpus Framework.''
+Code and data used for research in Jenset &amp; McGillivray (2018) ``Quantitative Historical Linguistics: A Corpus Framework.''
 Oxford: Oxford University Press.

 The material is organised in sub-folders as follows: